danbev/learning-ai/notes/egpu.md

 ### Externa GPU (eGPU)
-This document contains note about setting up and configuring an external GPU to be used with my laptop which is a Lenovo Thinkpad P1 Gen 3.
+This document contains notes about setting up and configuring an external GPU to be used with my laptop which is a Lenovo Thinkpad P1 Gen 3.

-My main motivation for getting an external GPU is to be able to run CUDA programs on my laptop and I'm not really interested in using it for the montitor at this point.
+My main motivation for getting an external GPU is to be able to run CUDA programs, and indirectly for having a GPU to improve performance of AI tasks like training/inference of large language models.

 ### Hardware
 The external GPU enclosure I am using is a Sonnet Technologies, Inc. eGPU